playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 For example, just like [nodes in the DOM]() have relationships, so too can components.

-# Children, siblings, and more, oh my!
+# Children, Siblings, and More, Oh My!

 While our `File` component currently contains HTML elements, components may also contain other components!